 Postgres Sharding and Scalability with Marco Slot

-Relational databases have been popular since the 1970s, but in the last 20 years the amount of data that applications need to collect and store has skyrocketed.
+Relational databases have been popular since the 1970s, but in the last 20 years, the amount of data that applications need to collect and the store has skyrocketed.
 The raw cost to store that data has decreased.
 There is a common phrase in software companies: “it costs you less to save the data than to throw it away.”

 Saving the data is cheap, but accessing that data in a useful way can be expensive.
 Developers still need rapid row-wise and column-wise access to the data.
 Accessing an individual row of a database can be useful if a user is logging in and you want to load all of that user’s data, or if you want to update a banking system with a new financial transaction.
 Accessing an entire column of a database can be useful if you want to aggregate summaries of all of the entries in a system–like the sum of all financial transactions in a bank.